 Cause: Product was applied too heavily or there are too many coats of sealer on the concrete OR concrete was not prepared properly before application.
-Also, because concrete cure and seal products last 1-3 years, some peeling and flaking should be expected as the product wears away, especially in areas of high traffic or direct sunlight.
+Since concrete sealers last 1-3 years, some peeling and flaking should be expected as the product wears away, especially in areas of high traffic or direct sunlight.

-Prevention: Follow manufacturer's recommended coverage rate and preparation methods; do not reseal concrete until the previous coats have worn away.
+Prevention: Follow manufacturer's recommended coverage rate and preparation methods; do not re-seal concrete until previous coat(s) have worn away.